 His relentless ambition, strategic career moves, ability to transform criticism into motivation, and constant evolution are all textbook Achiever traits.
 But Jake expresses these traits in his uniquely audacious way.

-While most Type 3s might work within established systems to find success, Jake has repeatedly disrupted industries, from social media to professional boxing.
+While most Type 3s might work within established systems to find success—like Taylor Swift dominating music or Kim Kardashian building a beauty empire—Jake has repeatedly disrupted industries from social media to professional boxing to venture capital.

 "I want people talking about me when I'm gone," Jake once said, revealing perhaps the most telling insight into his psychological makeup.